 Our selection committee has chosen winners who have demonstrated a new standard of excellence and leadership.
 The recipients each identified huge unmet social needs then worked vigorously and creatively to address them.
 Each of the winning individuals or teams will receive a cash award with half going to them and half going to an organization of their choice.
 This is yet another way that the Prize is designed to spark innovation toward a more just world.

-On the stage with me tonight are member of two of the recognized organizations.
+On the stage with me tonight are members of two of the recognized organizations.
 As noted in the publicity materials, the two individuals from the third group, Jacob Wood and William McNulty of Team Rubicon, asked if they could be allowed to absent themselves from this week's activities to organize their largest ever mobilization for the Hurricane Sandy effort in New York and New Jersey.
 This is exactly what they founded Team Rubicon to do – unite the skills and talents of military veterans like Jacob and William with medical first response teams in disaster areas.
 The last thing we would want us to do is for our Prize ceremony impede the work they were called to do.
-So we of course said go with our blessings.
+So we, of course, said go with our blessings.
 Jacob and William will come to campus in the spring instead and when they do I think that we will all benefit greatly from their reflections on their experience with Hurricane Sandy.
-In the meantime we wish them well and thank them for their service to those in need.
+In the meantime, we wish them well and thank them for their service to those in need.

 Happily, we do have a group of extraordinary young innovators here tonight to receive their honors.
 Introducing and conferring the awards will be Rehka Basu, a syndicated columnist from the Des Moines Register, recipient of an Honorary Doctorate of Humane Letters from Grinnell– so officially a Grinnell alum, and a member of our Prize Committee.
 And Eliza Willis, professor of Political Science and the incoming chair of the Selection Committee.
 Rehka and Eliza.